BraedonWooding/LLV/README.md

     - They do carry a forwards pointer always and a pointer to a string for display
       - However I am investigating other ways we can have visual ptrs that aren't as ugly as the ones in the past were (that is not visually but programatically).
+- Keep in mind that we all work on modern computers with GBs of memory so I doubt you'll ever run into memory issues...
+  - This is more such that if you decide making a thousand lists each with thousands of members then maybe you'll run into OOM (possibly).

 ## How does this work